yousefelassal/quote-cron/README.md

 > What happens is not as important as how you react to what happens.

 > Your big opportunity may be right where you are now.

+> The world makes way for the man who knows where he is going.